purkkafi/ylekov/README.md

-A simple, dependency-free utility that generates Finnish headlines procedurally using data from [YLE Uutiset](http://yle.fi/uutiset).
+A simple, dependency-free utility that generates Finnish headlines procedurally using data from [YLE Uutiset](http://yle.fi/uutiset), [Iltasanomat](http://is.fi) and [Iltalehti](http://iltalehti.fi).
+Also contains Python code for running a Twitter bot that posts a headline hourly.

 ## Building